mheckner/exit-hack/03_Texterkennung/cheat_sheet_command_line.md

 ~/exit-coding-game$ pwd
 /home/runner/exit-coding-game
 ```
-Note that the user is currently in the folder `/exit-coding-game` and `pwd` is the command that the user types (followed by enter).
+Note that the user is currently in the folder `/exit-coding-game` and `pwd` is the command that the user types.
 `/home/runner/exit-coding-game` is the output (i.e. the answer) of the command `pwd`.

 ### Changing into a folder one level down (i.e. clicking into a folder)